 Like the other automatic repeat payment solutions on our list, QuickBooks Payments saves your customers’ payment data in a secure vault.
 To enable recurring payments in QuickBooks, simply click a button when you create a sales receipt.
-QuickBooks has a handy tutorial that walks you through the process step by step for both the QuickBooks Online and Desktop versions.
+QuickBooks has a handy tutorial that walks you through the process step-by-step for both the QuickBooks Online and Desktop versions.

 After you create and schedule the initial recurring payment for your customer, QuickBooks has a final step.
 It prints a customer authorization form for your client to sign.
-This keeps everything nice and tidy—and keeps the lawyers happy too.
+This keeps everything nice and tidy—and keeps the lawyers happy, too.
 Other providers, like Square, PayPal, and Stripe, record authorizations electronically, but QuickBooks also provides a hard copy for your files.

-Stripe: Best for In-app and International Recurring Payments
+Stripe: Best for International and In-App Payments